romi1502/genre_classification_ensea_project/README.md

 # Template code for the genre classification project of ENSEA course "Electronique et Signal Musical".

 ## Setup
-The easiest way to run the provided code is to build the provided Dockerfile using Docker.
-The provided image contains all First, you need to install [Docker](https://docs.docker.com/install/).
+The easiest way to run the code in this repository is to build the provided Dockerfile using Docker.
+The provided image contains all
+First, you need to install [Docker](https://docs.docker.com/install/).
 Then clone this project:
 ```sh